Maxtermax/hermes-io-docs/docs/api/advanced/Example.md

 ### reducer

-When a mutation is sent the reducer will perform an action that changes the data in the store.
+When a mutation is performed the `reducer` will trigger an action that changes the data in the store.

 <iframe
   width="1000px"